 Occasionally, due to schedule conflicts or back-to-back classes, students may take an exam before or after the regularly scheduled class time.
 When this occurs, students are directed to speak with their instructors and get permission to take the exam at a different time.
 Please do not hesitate to contact us to confirm a student’s exam time or with any questions or concerns.
 When scheduling, we base a student’s extended time on the length of the class period.
 Please let us know if students should not have the full class time.

 How can I get my exam to Accessible Education?

 Due to limited resources and in order to protect the integrity of your exam, we ask that faculty drop off exams in-person in the locked drop box located just outside of Ladd Library G35 anytime during Ladd Library hours.
 Please always ensure that an exam cover form is included with your exam.
 These can be printed ahead of time or completed onsite.
 All exams must be dropped off one day in advance of a scheduled exam.

 If necessary, we can print exams that are emailed to email@example.com but we strongly encourage dropping off exams in person to ensure that you maintain control of your exam and that there are no inadvertent errors in formatting, color printing, encryption, and/or formulas that can sometimes occur during receiving emails and printing.

 How do I get the exam back?

-Faculty may pick up exams from Ladd Library G35 Monday-Friday between the hours of 8:30-12:00 and 1:00-4:30pm.
-Please let us know when you are coming so we can arrange for contactless pick-up.
+Faculty may pick up exams from Ladd Library G35 Monday-Friday between the hours of 8:00 and 4:30pm.

 If I design an exam to take a certain amount of time and then allow all students in the class extra time to complete it, does that meet the accommodation need for students with extended time accommodations?